 We comply with Health and Safety Regulations.
-However it is important that all rangers, volunteers and supervising adults are aware of the correct Health and Safety guidelines.
+However, it is important that all work trainees, volunteers and supervising adults are aware of the correct Health and Safety guidelines.

 The risk of infection is very small, but disease caused by an infection could be serious.
 By following simple guidelines, similar to everyday basic hygiene recommendations, the risk can be easily minimised.

 The Health & Safety Executive has produced guidelines, HSE sheet AIS23 – Avoiding ill health at open farms – Advice to farmers.

 The supplement to AIS23 advises supervising adults and others who organise farm visits on controlling the risk of infection from animals which you may have contact with during your visit.

 All animals naturally carry a range of micro-organisms, some of which can be transmitted to humans, causing ill health.
 Some, such as the bacterium Escherichia coli O157 (E coli O157) cause infections which can potentially cause disease, which may be particularly acute in young people.